 Raak Chartres Blue-Green Glass Wall Lamp

 Materials: White painted metal frame.
-Coloured broken glass on reinforced glass.
+Coloured broken glass blocks and parts on reinforced glass.
 Metal sockets.

 Height: 37 cm / 14.56”

 Electricity: 2 bulbs E27, 2 x 60 watt maximum, 110/220 volt.

 Any type of light bulb with an E27 screw base can be used, not a specific one preferred.